Ambergris Caye Check-list: 12 Must-Do’s On Your First Visit to San Pedro, Belize

 10. Attend one of the country’s nuttiest events – The Hermit Crab Races at NautiCrab Bar

-Numbered racing hermit crabs, betting, a goofy and very entertaining MC – this is a “only in Belize” kinda event.
-Every Tuesday night at NautiCrab -formerly “Crazy Canucks’ – as you can see in my post about the event.
+Numbered racing hermit crabs, betting, a goofy and very entertaining MC – this is an “only in Belize” kinda event.
+Every Tuesday night at NautiCrab (and Thursdays between December and March – the busiest season)…

 For a list of fun ways things to do with kids on a budget – check out this list.
 It most certainly includes this event – kids love racing hermit crabs!

-11. Movie Nights, Trivia, Ice Cream, Sunset and Games at the Truck Stop
+11. Movie Nights, Trivia, Ice Cream, Farmers & Artisans’ Markets, Sunset and Games at the Truck Stop

 One of the coolest places on the island, the beer garden, ice cream shop, restaurants, funky bar, and SPOT to take your photo by the beautiful Papo BELIZE mural is just fantastic.
 Make sure to grab something to eat and wander back to the lagoon for the sunset.
 And try one of their fruit-infused drinks.